damianhakert/damianhakert.github.io/source/posts/2016-09-26-gitpitch-slideshow-presentations-for-developers-on-gitlab.html.md

 ![Slideshow-In-60-Seconds](/images/blogimages/gitpitch-slideshow-presentations-for-developers-on-gitlab/slideshow-in-60-seconds.jpg){: .shadow}

 Immediately you can [download](https://github.com/gitpitch/gitpitch/wiki/Slideshow-Offline) your slideshow for offline presentation, [print](https://github.com/gitpitch/gitpitch/wiki/Slideshow-Printing) it as a PDF document, or [share](https://github.com/gitpitch/gitpitch/wiki/Slideshow-Sharing) it on social media.
-But first you might want to apply some personal touches using GitPitch customization, the topic we'll look at next.
+But first, you might want to apply some personal touches using GitPitch customization, the topic we'll look at next.

-Note, beyond support for standard Markdown on presentation slides, GitPitch delivers a number of features tailored for developers, including support for [code blocks](https://github.com/gitpitch/gitpitch/wiki/Code-Slides), [GitHub GIST](https://github.com/gitpitch/gitpitch/wiki/GIST-Slides), [math formulas](https://github.com/gitpitch/gitpitch/wiki/Math-Notation-Slides) along with [image](https://github.com/gitpitch/gitpitch/wiki/Image-Slides), and [video](https://github.com/gitpitch/gitpitch/wiki/Video-Slides) support.
+Note that beyond support for standard Markdown on presentation slides, GitPitch delivers a number of features tailored for developers, including support for [code blocks](https://github.com/gitpitch/gitpitch/wiki/Code-Slides), [GitHub GIST](https://github.com/gitpitch/gitpitch/wiki/GIST-Slides), [math formulas](https://github.com/gitpitch/gitpitch/wiki/Math-Notation-Slides) along with [image](https://github.com/gitpitch/gitpitch/wiki/Image-Slides), and [video](https://github.com/gitpitch/gitpitch/wiki/Video-Slides) support.
 The full set of GitPitch features are documented on the [GitPitch Wiki](https://github.com/gitpitch/gitpitch/wiki).
 To see a live slideshow demonstration of these features try out the GitPitch [Kitchen Sink](https://gitpitch.com/gitpitch/kitchen-sink?grs=gitlab).